Wobbling double sine-Gordon kinks: Collision simulations

 Crossing after one bounce always occurs after a critical velocity.
 However, the oscillation in the amplitude, shown in eq.~(\ref{eq_st}), causes the one-bounce crossing curve to split, creating one or more isolated one-bounce windows.
 Near these windows, there appears a nested structure of higher-bounce windows.
 The gap between the two one-bounce regions occurs because, in this region, the wobbling is out of phase at the collision time.
 Similarly, it is also possible to see oscillating behavior in some two-bounce windows.
 This novel phenomenon was also observed in the collision between wobbling kinks of the $\phi^4$ model \cite{izquierdo2021scattering}.

 In Fig.~\ref{fig_resonance3}(b), we summarize the behavior of the system for both dependences on $R$ and $v_i$.
-It is possible to see that the one-bounce crossing region is split for a few values of $R$.
-The splitting gives rise to one-bounce resonance windows.
-In particular, the wobbling energy is enough to create one-bounce windows even for the values of $R$ where there was no fractal behavior in the absence of wobbling, $A=0$.
 One important detail is that in contrast with the case of $A=0$, for small $R$ it becomes difficult to find the shape mode profile numerically with enough precision as it approaches the continuum.
 That is the reason we have shown the figure starting with a small nonzero $R$.
+It is possible to see that the one-bounce crossing region oscillates with many spines in double sine-Gordon model, similar to what was described in \cite{dorey2021resonance}\footnote{The term spine was coined in \cite{dorey2021resonance}.}.
+These spines originate from the formation of one-bounce resonance windows as explained in detail in \cite{dorey2021resonance}.
+In short, the formation of spines can be pictured by tracking how the one-bounce windows appear, move and connect as we change $R$.
+Another interesting point is that the wobbling energy is enough to create one-bounce windows even for the values of $R$ where there was no fractal structure in the absence of wobbling, $A=0$.

 For $A=0.1$, the wobbling effect is small, while if we increase $A$, it becomes more pronounced.
 Figure~\ref{fig_resonance4}(a) shows the system's behavior for a large wobbling amplitude $A=0.8$.
 As one can see, there is an oscillating pattern in the curve of $v_f$ as a function of $v_i$, as well as many isolated one-bounce resonance windows.
 This occurs in two ways.
 The first one is the process we described before.
 The one-bounce crossing curve is split in a region where the wobbling phase is such that the translational energy is lost at the collision.
 The second way is that a one-bounce window appears in a place where previously there was not any window.
 These windows show up because the energy transferred from the wobbling at the collision is now high enough, letting the kinks separate.
 This phenomenon was also reported in \cite{izquierdo2021scattering} for the $\phi^4$ model.
 Interestingly, near the boundary of a one-bounce window, there is a nested structure of higher-bounce windows.
 Furthermore, two essential features should be noticed.
 First, as we decrease $v_i$, the one-bounce resonance windows disappear, we see a pattern of two-bounce resonance windows that continues all the way down to zero initial velocity.
 Second, the final velocity may become higher than the initial one in some regions.
 Both features occur because the vibrational energy is considerable and, therefore, there is a large amount of energy available that may turn into translational energy at the collision.